 - Finally, think about cost.
-There is no doubt that living in London and other major cities is far more expensive than other places.
-It's not just the rent on first year uni accommodation; look at the cost of second and third year rented accommodation, public transport costs, food, social life and the cost to travel home for the weekend?
+London and other major cities are more expensive than other places, which could affect your budget how much you can do.
+It's not just the rent on first year uni accommodation: look at the cost of second and third year rented accommodation, public transport costs, food, social life, and the cost to travel home for the weekend.

 Choosing the right uni course

 - Make sure you read everything you can about the course content - is it really the course you want to study for the next three years, or are you just being swept along by the idea of going to that university?